isomerpages/seab-corp/_issue-1-2025-seablink/SEAB's Journey with eExaminations: Updates for 2024.md

 variant: tiptap
 description: ""
 ---
-<p>Since the introduction of e-Examinations in 2013, digital assessments
-have been integrated into classrooms to align students’ learning with the evolving needs of the modern workforce.
-In response to digitalisation and technological advancements, Singapore’s e-Examinations offer a relevant, authentic, and engaging assessment experience.
-By mirroring real-world environments, such as computer text input, and using interactive media, e-Examinations assess skills and knowledge that traditional pen-and-paper methods cannot.
-In 2024, three subjects were assessed electronically, with new assessment modes - N(A) Social Studies, N(T) Science, and N(T) Mother Tongue Languages.
+<p>Digital assessments have been integrated into classrooms to align students’
+learning with the evolving needs of the modern workforce.
+In response to digitalisation and technological advancements, e-Examinations was introduced in 2013 to offer a relevant, authentic, and engaging assessment experience.
+By mirroring real-world environments, such as writing email responses, and understanding information via interactive media, e-Examinations assess skills and knowledge that traditional pen-and-paper methods cannot.
+In 2024, three subjects were assessed electronically, with the introduction of new examination formats to assess students more effectively using technology.
+These included N(A) Social Studies, N(T) Science, and N(T) Mother Tongue Languages.
 This article shares how SEAB has continued in its push towards modernising education assessments. &nbsp;</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>